Obarrie/CSC305Project/CONDUCT.md

 # CSC 305 Project - Code of Conduct

+## Phone Policy
+No phones will be utilized within the classroom, except for the explicit purpose of communicating with absent group members.

 ## Decisions
 Decisions are made by majority agreement.
 If the group disagrees entirely on an issue, we will do our best to get everyone in agreement.